 Graduate student attendance is required for a set number of semesters, as described below.
-Nevertheless, all students are encouraged to attend regularly while resident on the UF Campus.
+Nevertheless, all students are expected to attend regularly while resident on the UF Campus.

-- PhDs must attend 4 semesters and register for 4 credit hours (1/semester). - OPhDs must give a professional job talk on their dissertation research after becoming ABD, and only after at least 2/3 of research is complete (i.e. 2 of 3 papers).
-If the presentation is given without clear completion of research, the student will be required to present again at a later date. - MA/MS must attend 2 semesters and register for 2 credit hours (1/semester). - MA/MSs must present their thesis during designated poster sessions before graduating. - Students may choose to attend colloquium, and register for credit in a later semester.
+- PhDs must attend 4 semesters and register for 4 credit hours (1/semester). - PhDs must give a professional job talk on their dissertation research after becoming ABD, and only after at least 2/3 of research is complete (or 2 of 3 papers).
+If the presentation is given without clear completion of research, the student will be required to present again later. - MA/MS must attend 2 semesters and register for 2 credit hours (1/semester). - MA/MSs must present their thesis during designated poster sessions before graduating.

+• Students may choose to attend colloquium and register for credit in a later semester.
 But, in this case the student is responsible to (1) advise responsible faculty of intention, (2) maintain a letter of completion with grade at end of term, and (3) provide completion letter to department at time of registration for credit.
-Students are not permitted to register for colloquium credit with intention to attend during later semester.
+Students are not permitted to register for colloquium credit for a current semester with the intention of attending during a later semester.